cyta-jp/sendgrid/README.md

 # sendgrid

-a tiny extension to delete mailaddress from bounce/invalid list on sendgrid.
+a tiny extension of official client to delete a mail address from bounce/invalid list on sendgrid.

 ## Usage